Fashion brand Bally back on growth path, says CEO

 Narp, in the job for a year-and-a-half, said Pablo Coppola, the designer he chose, was now creating designs that were elegant and in tune with current fashion trends.
 Coppola previously worked for Dior, Tom Ford and Celine.

-"Bally has a fantastic heritage, the only thing we have to do is to exploit it well," said the CEO, who previously worked at jewellers Cartier and Harry Winston.
+"Bally has a fantastic heritage, the only thing we have to do is to exploit it well," said the CEO, who previously worked at jewelers Cartier and Harry Winston.

 "We do not sell a sex story, we sell effortless chic," he told Reuters in an interview on the sidelines of the FT Business of Luxury Summit in Monaco.